FAQs - Other Practicalities

 We know that parents will want to know about the program and have the opportunity to ask questions about a range of issues.
 We provide a Tablet PC Information Booklet for Parents to all new parents to the school.
 We encourage you to read through this and to give us a call if you have any questions about the program, or to ask a question at the Parent Information evening for your daughter's year group.
 The girls themselves are taken through everything she needs to know about the device - about how to use the tablet and handle it appropriately, how to store her work, her to keep herself safe, ethical issues, and so forth.
 And further support is always available at the ICT Service Desk!

 9. As she will be using the tablet PC frequently, what ergonomic training will my daughter be given?

 We will ensure that your daughter is given training about all aspects of the use of a tablet PC, including ergonomics, the appropriate backing up of their work, the responsible use of technology, issues relating to cyber-bullying and cyber-safety and so forth.
 In particular, at the time when the tablet PC is handed to your daughter, part of that Tablet Induction session will be devoted to teaching correct ergonomic use of the tablet.
 Posters will be placed in all classrooms and teachers will encourage correct usage.

 10. How will the tablet PC be protected when it is not being used?

-Each tablet PC will come with a special protective sleeve that is designed to significantly reduce the likelihood of accidental damage when the tablet PC is not being used.
-These sleeves will fit easily into our SCEGGS secondary school backpack, making it easy for the girls to transport the tablet PC to and from school.
-If the Tablet PC is not in its special protective sleeve and is damaged during transport, an insurance excess may be charged.
+Each tablet PC will come with a special protective case that is designed to significantly reduce the likelihood of accidental damage when the tablet PC is not being used.
+These cases will fit easily into our SCEGGS secondary school backpack, making it easy for the girls to transport the tablet PC to and from school.
+If the Tablet PC is not in its special protective case and is damaged during transport, an insurance excess may be charged.